SAP-archive/techne/docs/markdown/Guidelines.md

         </section>
         <section id="guidelines-system-errors" class="kss-page">
             <h3>System Errors</h3>
             <p>Every service in YaaS uses the common error message schema for error response payloads.
 However, these messages are typically not human-friendly.
 We recommend using the error code mapping provided for <a href="https://devportal.yaas.io/tools/apibestpractices/index.html#Errors" target="_blank">API Best Practices</a> at the Dev Portal.
-Belowe are listed examples on how to write YaaS system errors:</p>
+Some examples on how to write YaaS system errors:</p>
             <ul>
                 <li>We need all required fields complete to keep you moving.</li>
                 <li>We need all your entries to be correct to keep you moving</li>